enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists - lists all fiels in the working dorectory, parent directory and boot directory, in a long format

 12-file_type - prints the type of the file names iamfile in /tmp/ directory

+13-symbolic_link - create a symbolic link to /bin/ls names __ls__, the link will be created in the current working directory